cmdr/RepData_PeerAssessment1/PA1_template.md

 ```

-So the mean equals 9350 whereas the median 10400.
+So, the mean equals 9350 whereas the median 10400.

 The next point task is to analyze the average daily activity pattern.
 Firstly, we split the data according to intervals.